Victor-Aedo/RoleoE7/README.md

+### RoleoE7

-This is an application that automatically and automatically roles the store of the mobile video game Epic Seven.
+This is an application that automatically updates the tavern store of the Epic Seven mobile game and also buys mystics and covenant coins.
+For this it uses dependencies that allow image recognition to search for coins and mouse control to automate the process.

 ###  Install Dependencies